 Michelle Blair-Myers Dip.
 Integrative Counselling, MBACP

-People seek counselling for many reasons, for depression, stress, anxiety, low self-esteem, bereavement or relationship issues but it may also be beneficial if you’re in search of greater awareness and understanding of yourself, your life and your relationships.
-Whatever your reason, the awareness and insight gained will in itself deepen your understanding of yourself and others.
-I believe counselling empowers you to make choices and enables you to make sense of the many confusing emotions that you may be feeling which can be sometimes overwhelming.
+Within my private practice, I work with a variety of problems, ranging from depression and anxiety and their related issues.
+You may be in search of greater awareness and understanding of yourself, your life and your relationships.
+I believe counselling empowers you to make choices and enables you to make sense of the many confusing emotions that you may be feeling, which can be sometimes overwhelming.

 Training, qualifications & experience

-I have had over 30 years experience in the caring professions of nursing and midwifery.
+I have over 30 years experience working in the healthcare profession within the NHS.